Climate change

 Climate change threatens people with increased flooding, extreme heat, increased food and water scarcity, more disease, and economic loss.
 Human migration and conflict can also be a result.
 The World Health Organization calls climate change one of the biggest threats to global health in the 21st century.
 Societies and ecosystems will experience more severe risks without action to limit warming.
 Adapting to climate change through efforts like flood control measures or drought-resistant crops partially reduces climate change risks, although some limits to adaptation have already been reached.
 Poorer communities are responsible for a small share of global emissions, yet have the least ability to adapt and are most vulnerable to climate change.

 Examples of some effects of climate change: Wildfire intensified by heat and drought, bleaching of corals occurring more often due to marine heatwaves, and worsening droughts compromising water supplies.

 Many climate change impacts have been observed in the first decades of the 21st century, with 2024 the warmest on record at +1.60 C-change since regular tracking began in 1850.
 Additional warming will increase these impacts and can trigger tipping points, such as melting all of the Greenland ice sheet.
 Under the 2015 Paris Agreement, nations collectively agreed to keep warming "well under 2 °C".
 However, with pledges made under the Agreement, global warming would still reach about 2.8 C-change by the end of the century.

 There is widespread support for climate action worldwide, and most countries aim to stop emitting carbon dioxide.
-Fossil fuels can be phased out by stopping subsidising them, conserving energy and switching to energy sources that do not produce significant carbon pollution.
+Fossil fuels can be phased out by ending their subsidies, conserving energy and switching to energy sources that do not produce significant carbon pollution.
 These energy sources include wind, solar, hydro, and nuclear power.
 Cleanly generated electricity can replace fossil fuels for powering transportation, heating buildings, and running industrial processes.
 Carbon can also be removed from the atmosphere, for instance by increasing forest cover and farming with methods that store carbon in soil.